eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 Thus, if W has more total approvals than C, then W must also have more strict approvals than C.

-That is, the Approval winner must necessarily have more strict approvals than any other candidate, and thus must win every head-to-head matchup based on the expressed dichotomous preferences of the electorate.
+That is, the Approval winner must necessarily have more strict approvals than any other candidate, and thus must win every head-to-head matchup based on the data it actually collected on the ballots.
+Therefore, Approval voting is Condorcet-consistent with the expressed preferences of the electorate.

-Despite being far more expressive than plurality, I cannot argue against the fact that this is still information destruction.
-It is not realistic to assume that voters feel equally about all those they approve, and equally dislike all those they disapprove of.
+Despite being far more expressive than plurality, its ability to express ordinal ranking is limited.
 But it still asks, in my view, the most important question: Who do you consent to govern you?
 And it does so in a way that is unambiguous and easy to understand.
 By simply finding the candidate that the most voters say "yes" to, this makes Approval voting a compromise that attempts to satisfy the most voters, while still being ultimately practical, and reaping most of the benefits of the far more complicated Condorcet methods.

 Despite technically being a cardinal SCORE or RANGE system (where voters rate a candidate out of either 0 or 1), Approval is actually the only SCORE system that *is* always internally consistent.
-If you allow just one more tier (like being able to rate candidates 0, 1, or 2), then you lose internal consistency and ballot-based Condorcet consistency.
-This is something STAR tries to solve with a runoff, but it still fails to be internally (Condorcet) consistent in all cases.
 See the [Appendix](#appendix) for a detailed proof and example of this for both SCORE and STAR voting.

 Now, I would never say that absurd pathological examples mean SCORE or STAR would not be fine in practice.
 But, again, in a "stop the steal" era, I do not believe we can afford to allow any such internal inconsistencies that could erode public trust in the method.
 Not to mention, these systems would fail to have all the logistical benefits of Approval voting, since they require more complex ballots and counting, and can't be run on existing infrastructure as easily.
 But, I feel I must at least address these systems, as they are often in the conversation of electoral reform.

 In this way, Approval voting is uniquely positioned at the nexus of Ranked and Cardinal methods.
 It avoids the complexity of ranked methods, by being a cardinal method.
 But it's also the uniquely internally consistent cardinal method through its simplicity. **Simplicity begets internal consistency**.
 And, while it does achieve simplicity through reduced expressiveness, it still manages to capture the most important information about voter preferences: acceptability, while also being ultimately practical.

 You see, Approval is not just 100% Condorcet-consistent with the expressed preferences, but is also surprisingly effective at electing the ranked Condorcet winner in practice!

+So, what does a ranked system have above Approval voting?
+Well, the obvious answer is that it allows for a specific type of granularity of expression: the ordinal ranking of candidates.
+We have already seen that only a Condorcet method can properly use that information in an internally consistent manner, at the cost of complexity.
+Is that extra information worth the cost?

 ## The Condorcet Approximation of Approval Voting